balderdashy/waterline-adapter-tests/test/integration/README.md

 ## What's the difference between these tests and the ones ran by the individual adapters?

 The adapters are configured to run their tests against the **stable** versions of waterline core and waterline-adapter-tests.
 From an adapter point of view, this makes sense since the adapter is only responsible for supporting the stable versions of its dependencies.
-These tests run against waterline core **edge** version (latest in github) and the objective is to prevent changes in waterline core to accidently break the adapters.
+These tests run against waterline core **edge** version (latest in github) and the objective is to prevent changes in waterline core from accidentally breaking the adapters.

 ## Why not have these tests ran in waterline core builds?